maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 thanks to a [tweet by Noam Ross](https://twitter.com/noamross/status/1202269314029621251) reporting a tip by Jenny Bryan.
 "It gives trimmed tracebacks when using pipes."

--   If there's no error but say a warning you could try to [convert the warning to an error](https://adv-r.hadley.nz/debugging.html#non-error-failures).
+-   If there's no error but a warning you could try to [convert the warning to an error](https://adv-r.hadley.nz/debugging.html#non-error-failures).

 ### Explore from that starting point